 CALGARY DUI LAWYER

-Defending a Calgary DUI charge (or an impaired driving case) is a highly strategic undertaking, where your Calgary DUI lawyer needs to assess the case in layers.
+Defending a DUI charge in Alberta (or an impaired driving case) is a highly strategic undertaking, where your Calgary DUI lawyer needs to assess the case in layers.
 Indeed, defending impaired driving cases is akin to peeling back the skin of an onion.

 First Step: Disclosure